mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 * First I want to be on a development branch and keep working on the various tasks of the projects.
 * For every task of the project we need to create a branch and then merge that branch into develop branch.
 * Once code is production ready.
-We need to create a release and test the code and make appropiate fixes.
+We need to create a release and test the code and make appropriate fixes.
 * Merge the fixed code into development branch and into production branch.
 * Deploy the code and start working on new tasks of the projects.
 * Meanwhile there may be a bug on the production server.
-We need to fix the code via hotfix and then merge the fixed code on development branch and production branch.
+We need to fix the code via hotfix and then merge the fixed code on the development branch and production branch.
 * Now move back on the task we were actually doing before the hotfix. ;)

 So now we have git flow ready in our git repository.
-Lets do things one by one.
+Let's do things one by one.

 ##Create a new feature branch:

-For every task we are doing, we will be create a feature using git flow.
-Lets assume we want to implement login task.
+For every task we are doing, we will create a feature using git flow.
+Let's assume we want to implement login task.

 {% highlight ruby %}